twome/pinguno/docs/roadmap.md

 		- last
 		- mean

+- [lowpriority] move from SCSS to PostCSS for more flexibility + easier things like autoprefixing

 ## Project management / organisation / presentation

 - Icons for all formats (multi-res macOS, Win, and Unix in-OS icons, high-res website logo, systray icon, B+W menubar icons)

 ### Promotional website

 - clearly explain benefits first
 	- harder for ISP to bullshit you
+	- ISP support workers also have an interest in getting more accurate data about outages on the user's side, too
+		- helpdesk could send customer a link to Pinguno, and with user consent Pinguno could automatically send outages to ISP's server so helpdesk can see that data directly
+		- user could specify e.g. 'send this data for one month'
 	- close to zero installation & daily usage effort. just forget about it. doesn't take up CPU, doesn't take up space.
 - live demo from Pinguno cli running on domain's server
 	- open in popup iframe exactly like a menubar Electron window?